brocaar/chirpstack-docs/content/guides/mqtt-authentication.md

 These steps describe how to setup Mosquitto with a static password and ACL file.
-In case you would like to setup Mosquitto so that users and permissions are retrieved from LoRa App Server, go to the next section (Mosquitto Auth Plugin).
+In case you would like to setup Mosquitto so that users and permissions are retrieved from LoRa App Server, go to the next sections for instruction on how to configure Mosquitto Auth Plugin or the alternative Mosquitto Go Auth.

 #### Passwords